beelal-k/beelal-k/README.md

 **`Web Developer`**

 I'm an indie full-stack developer building my version of the world one line at a time.
 All of my projects are built from the ground up, starting from the planning phase all the way to deployment.
 I have a knack for building minimal and simplistic designs.
-You can check out what I've built, on my website: **https://beelal-k.github.io/** or:
+You can check out what I've built, on my website: **https://beelal-k.github.io/**

 ---
 ## Languages and Tools